 Hello Riters, Buckle-up your seat belts, today we are going on a Crypto Ride down that hill.

-To understand Crypto let us first understand Currency
+To understand Crypto let us first understand the Story of Money.

 What is Cryptocurrency?